fnz02221/Solara-Executor-Roblox/README.md

 **Description:**
 🚀 **Solara Executor** is a cutting-edge Roblox script executor designed for advanced script execution, optimized performance, and seamless user experience.
 Fully compatible with the latest Roblox updates, it is secure, easy to use, and perfect for gamers, developers, and modding enthusiasts looking to enhance their Roblox gameplay.

-**Keywords:** Roblox executor, script executor, Roblox hacks, Roblox mods, gaming tools, script engine, Roblox enhancements, Roblox modding 2024.
+**Keywords:** Roblox executor, script executor, Roblox hacks, Roblox mods, gaming tools, script engine, Roblox enhancements.

 ## Quick Installation
 To get started with Solara Executor, follow these simple steps: